-The Ace Bailey Good Guy award is presented annually to an individual who has supported and advanced the game of hockey, either on the professional, college, or youth level and who is regarded to be a truly “Good Guy.”
+The Ace Bailey Good Guy award is presented to an individual who has supported and advanced the game of hockey in a significant way, whether on the professional, college, or youth level and who is widely regarded as a truly “Good Guy.”

 Read about this year's Ace Bailey "Good Guy" recipient

 Following success as a player at the collegiate, professional and international levels, Ted Donato has begun piling up a long list of accomplishments in 13 years as head coach at his alma mater.The former Crimson captain has guided Harvard to four 20-win seasons, captured ECAC Hockey and Ivy League championships, claimed five NCAA tournament berths, a Frozen Four appearance, led his team to six league championship games, coached eight All-Americans and 11 National Hockey Leaguers and set a new standard for wins by a Harvard coach in his first three seasons.